satori-com/satori-rtm-sdk-js/README.md

 Binary data support
 ---------------------------------------------------------------------
-RTM supports CBOR protocol to work with binary data.
+RTM supports the CBOR subprotocol to work with binary data.
 Binary data is represented as `Uint8Array`.

 <details>
 <summary>An example to work with binary data:</summary>